klarkc/pure-vue/README.md

 ## Differences from Vue

-PureScript only allows side-effects inside the Effect monad, for that reason we can only access or mutate a Ref inside a `Effect` side-effect function.
-The Single File Component compiler is turning all `Ref`s into reactive state in the component setup hook.
+PureScript only allows side-effects inside the Effect monad, for that reason we can only access or mutate a Ref inside an `Effect` function.
+The Single File Component compiler is turning all `Ref`'s into reactive state in the component setup hook.

 ⚠️ This is a Work in Progress